drand/drandomiser/README.md

 ## Situation

-Social Income disburse monthly payouts of $45 to people in need in Sierra Leone from donors in (mostly) developed countries.
-They currently select the recipients on a somewhat manual basis (to maintain balance with respect to gender balance, age, etc).
+[Social Income](https://socialincome.org) disburse monthly payouts of $30 to people in need in the Global South (currently in Sierra Leone).
+The initiative is financed by monthly contributions from people in (mostly) developed countries.
+They currently select the recipients on a somewhat manual basis (to maintain balance with respect to gender balance etc).
 Payouts are made to mobile payment systems that are commonplace in Sierra Leone.

 ## Mission
 To integrate drand randomness in their recipient selection process to enable transparent and fair selection of who should receive basic income.